Swarup203/LoRa-Satellite-Communication-/README.md

 # Local data access

-You can access to your Ground Station data and configuration via local website at your
+You can access your Ground Station's data and configuration through a local web interface.
+Simply use the respective IP address assigned to your board in your browser to view and manage the data.

 <p align="center">
 <img src="/doc/images/TinyGS_dashboard.png" width="300">